DRC: Digital Room Correction

 To better understand what DRC is trying to do you might look at:

-In order to measure the room impulse response and to perform real time or offline convolution (i.e. the correction) of the digital signal, you have to use some external programs, like, for example, BruteFIR (see section 2).
+In order to measure the room impulse response and to perform real time or offline convolution (i.e. the correction) of the digital signal, you have to use some external programs, like, for example, Room Eq Wizard and BruteFIR (see sections 1 and 2).

 The official DRC web site is available at the following address: